Dorm Living and Accommodations

-Students will be scheduled to be in lab, at meals, in their dorm rooms, or to assigned extra-curricular for the majority of their time on campus.
+Students will be scheduled to be in lab, at meals, in their dorm rooms, or to assigned extra-curriculars for the majority of their time on campus.
 Lab leaders and camp assistants will be around, accessible and monitoring camp attendees throughout their stay.
-All lab leaders will have gone through a thorough background check.
-Lab leaders will be staying on the floor with the students in case there are any issues.
+All camp employees are required to pass a background check.
 At the beginning of each lab session, lab leaders will take roll to ensure students are where they should be.
 The keys to the dorms will only work on the floor and building students are assigned.
 Camp staff will be notified if keys are used innapropriately.
-A camp office will be open early at night and in the morning for any needs a student may have.
+A camp office will be open early in the morning and for any needs a student may have.
 The floors that HDC students are staying on will be free of non-related camps and non-camp hired college students.

 Q: Are there refrigerators in the dorms?

 A: There are no refrigerators in the dorms.
 Students in the past have brought their own refrigerators to store drinks and snacks.
 This is not a requirement to have a good experience at camp.
 The camp office will have a refrigerator for any medicines students may need to store.
 In rare occasions, we have been able to accommodate for students who are in need.

 Q: Do I need to bring dress clothes?

 A: It’s entirely up to you.
 The judges at our tournaments will not penalize you if you debate in shorts and a tee shirt, or any other clothing.

 Q: I like to workout.
 Are there athletic facilities available near the dorm?